Dates

 The Lake

-As we are only 500m from the freshwater lake, Lake Leschenaultia, you
+As we are only 500m from the freshwater lake, Lake Leschenaultia.
+You

 are free to go swimming any time of the day.
 Water fights, sunbaking and